"...unique, charming, at times hilarious, but most importantly, human."

 — Judith Cookis Rubens, Between the Lines - Max Bialystock in The Producers

-Guys on Ice
+Lloyd in Guys on Ice